 Table A.4.
-SOF Operator Category 3 (Prototypical Senior Leader) Traits, Strengths, and Pathways to Moral Injury (MI)
+SOF Operator Category 3 (Prototypical Senior Leader) Traits, Strengths, and Pathways to MI.

 Trait Five factor model of personality concept SOF strengths Potential pathway to MI Perspective-taking Openness: Ideas This individual is open to learning and alternative perspectives that can be satisfied by reading widely and engaging information from a variety of sources.
 Despite effort to learn and be open, value conflicts can cause them a great deal of friction-particularly when literary, academic, or news media sources are critical, dismissive, or condemnatory of a team or mission.
 Careful about trust close circle of confidants Agreeableness: Unassuming (LOW) Agreeableness: Trust (MED) They maintain secrecy well.
 They maintain an outward demeanor that does not belie their mission or objectives.
 These individuals are less likely to be deceived or tricked by others.
 They maintain very high require- ments for trust.
-Processing moral emotions such as guilt, shame, and anger requires vulnerability, which may be an uncomfortable prospect given the effort they have made to guard against these emotions and their associated experiences.
+Processing moral emotions such as guilt, shame, and anger requires vulner- ability, which may be an uncomfortable prospect given the effort they have made to guard against these emotions and their associated experiences.
 A small or shrinking support system may mean that there are fewer confidants to lean upon to work through a potential MI event.
-Increased priority on family Agreeableness: Compliance) Moderate levels of this trait suggest that the individual still enjoys competition, but they may also have relationships with others characterized by collaboration and doing what is best for the team.
+Increased priority on family Agreeableness: Compliance) Moderate levels of this trait suggest that the individual still enjoys competition, but they may also have relationships with others characterized by collabora- tion and doing what is best for the team.
 Whereas romantic and family relationships used to be more transient, they now take on a higher priority and, consequently, produce more tension.
-Obsessive about planning Conscientiousness: Order These individuals thrive on organization and attention to detail and have been rewarded in their careers for it.
-Because they assiduously plan courses of action, they are prone to attribute failure to planning shortfalls.
-A tendency to expect perfection is likely to lead to guilt and second-guessing oneself.
+Obsessive about planning Trust, unassuming, altruism, compliance, modesty, tender-mindedness These individuals thrive on organization and attention to detail and have been rewarded in their careers for it.
+They are prone to make extensive self-sacrifices for the mission.
+A default mode of being modest, guarded, and suspicious of others might make it difficult to confide in others when needed.
 Desire to be remembered as a good leader Conscientiousness: Competence This individual thrives on a sense of capability and effectiveness.
 They will not tolerate feeling underpre- pared or incapable in the areas of mission-critical tasks.
 Weakness is seen as a threat to be eliminated.
-While this trait translates into continuous improvement, there will be inevitable situations where the operator could not prepare for everything or foresee every possibility.
+While this trait translates into continuous improve- ment, there will be inevitable situations where the operator could not prepare for everything or foresee every possibility.
 Any mishaps that result from these unavoidable limitations are likely to be seen as very painful.